GPSHUB/COVID_HEALTH_PROJECT/logs/leo.md

 ###  08/19/2020
 Discussed with Team Awesome and reviewed all API's and determined how the presentation will be completed.
 Also looked at plan of attack and narrowed down resources and assigned work.
 Reviewed data and discussed further activities.

+###  08/20/2020
+Discovered baseline data for Anxiety varible.
+Created new Jupyter Notebook and began to build code and work with team members to develop plan to merge work assignments.